velnias75/diskfit/README.md

 # DiskFit
-A Simple disk fit calculator
+A simple disk fit calculator

 -
 This crude tool calculates the optimal file selection to a given target size.